• Skip to primary navigation

 Hearty vegetable soups

-You might not think soup is a hearty meal, but it can be.
+You might not think soup is hearty, but it can be.
 Homemade soups can be just as filling and satisfying as any other dish.
 Here are a few family favorites.

 Italian Lentil soup in a white bowl next to a lemon wedge.